JaneliaSciComp/msg/README.md

 **This version is outdated**

 See dev branch for the latest version.
 It has had improvements merged from the fork at https://github.com/YourePrettyGood/msg, on their dev branch.
 In addition, it has been containerized.
-See the README on deb branch for details.
+See the README on dev branch for details.

 ### Dependencies ###
 Run test_dependencies.sh to check for the existence of dependencies